Please click on this link for the Every Time I Find the Meaning of Life -They Change It Book Summary

 Chapter 7: “Existence precedes essence.” – Jean-Paul Sartre

-• The idea that life’s meaning is not something to look for but something you create myself feels right to me.
+- The idea that life’s meaning is not something to look for but something I create myself that feels right to me.

 Chapter 8: “The secret of the greatest fruitfulness and the greatest enjoyment of existence is: to live dangerously.” – Friedrich Nietzsche